When it comes to safety in industrial environments, real-time connectivity through connected safety solutions is key.

 Advantages of a Connected Workforce

 In industrial environments, emergencies will happen—and when they do, every second matters.
-Instead of relaying information through a control room or a call center that could be hundreds of miles away, peer-to-peer connected devices ensure that those in danger can rely on other workers nearby for help.
-Rather than guessing what to do when a gas monitor goes into alarm, peers get the information they need to act fast.
+Peer-to-peer connected devices ensure that those in danger can rely on other workers nearby for help.
+Rather than guessing what to do when a gas monitor goes into alarm, peers get the information they need to act fast without putting themselves in danger, too.
 Whether a gas hazard, man-down, or panic situation causes an instrument to alarm, all peers in the connected group will instantly know who is in danger and why.
 This leads to better safety outcomes for individual workers, the team, and the organization.

 Connecting your workforce allows you to aggregate gas detection data to identify high-priority maintenance or repairs, recognize trends, and reduce overall risk.
 All of these data points make it much easier to make informed decisions that help you boost the effectiveness of your program.

 For example, repeated low-level gas exposures in a certain location on your site can help you discover and resolve problem areas before they impact worker safety.
+For example, visual summaries of gas alarms make it easy to identify and fix a low-level gas leak that you otherwise might not have noticed until concentrations reached alarm-threshold levels.
 Over time, continuously using these data points to address problem areas will improve the efficacy of your safety program.

 Real-time knowledge of each worker’s location and environment is essential in industrial environments, especially in the event of a gas release.
 Connected devices with live monitoring tools, like some personal multi-gas monitors and area monitors, can automatically alert safety contacts via text or email when a worker encounters a gas hazard, falls, or experiences any other emergency.
 At the same time, peer-to-peer mesh networks can alert workers nearby so they can take appropriate action.
 Both live monitoring and peer-to-peer connectivity take the burden of communication off the worker in danger.
 Alerts are shared automatically, allowing everyone to act quickly.

-With real-time information on safety challenges your workers face, you can follow up on incidents in minutes.
+With real-time information on safety challenges your workers face, you can follow up on incidents in minutes or count on an agent to escalate the situation until help arrives.
 When a situation arises, both you and your workers will have the information needed to react quickly and appropriately.
 After the fact, data gathered from the event offers insight into how you can improve your facility’s safety response in the future.
 On the whole, connecting your workforce allows you to use data and insights to make smarter safety decisions and ultimately reduce your facility’s operational risk and thus improve profitability.

 The world still needs to take significant strides when it comes to workplace safety.
 The International Labour Organization estimates that almost 375 million people are injured and 2.78 million people die each year from occupational illnesses or accidents.